Keto Graham Crackers Recipe with Almond Flour

 Finally, stir the dough with a spatula and then use your hand to knead the dough and form a ball.

-Roll the cracker dough
+Rolling the cracker dough

 First, place the dough ball in the center of a 30-cm long piece of parchment paper.
 Press another piece of parchment paper on top of the ball to flatten the dough into a thick disc.

 Then, use a rolling pin to roll the dough into a thin rectangle of 0.2-inch/5 mm thickness.

 As you can see in my pictures below, I am folding the sides of the bottom sheet of parchment paper to shape a rectangle.

 This technique encases the dough in the paper and ensures you are rolling a perfect rectangle of dough.

 Use a sharp knife or pizza cutter to cut the dough into 2-inch x 1.5inch rectangles.